 Electricity associated with smart charging pathway for EV charging and smart electrolysis pathway for hydrogen production through electrolysis

-Hydrogen (gaseous and liquefied) from central SMR of North American fossil-based natural gas

-Hydrogen (gaseous and liquefied) from central SMR of biomethane

-Hydrogen (gaseous) from electrolysis using California grid-average electricity

-Hydrogen (gaseous) from electrolysis using electricity from a zero-CI source as defined in (A) above

 Tier 1 Classification.
 The Tier 1 pathway classification applies to fuel pathway categories that the Board's staff has extensive experience evaluating.
 This classification includes fuel pathways for which the Executive Officer has identified a discrete set of site-specific inputs that can be modified to achieve CI changes.
-CI values for Tier 1 fuel pathways are determined using Board-approved Simplified CI Calculators.
-The Simplified CI Calculators provide a framework for applicants to enter monthly operational data inputs that are combined with emission factors and life cycle inventory data from the CA-GREET3.0 model to calculate the pathway CI.
+CI values for Tier 1 fuel pathways are determined using Board-approved Tier 1 CI Calculators.
+The Tier 1 CI Calculators provide a framework for applicants to enter monthly operational data inputs that are combined with emission factors and life cycle inventory data from the CA-GREET4.0 model to calculate the pathway CI.
 The Tier 1 classification includes, but is not limited to, the following fuel pathways:

 Ethanol derived from starch or fiber in corn kernels or grain sorghum, and sugarcane;